Alb-O/imp/docs/src/guides/config-trees.md

 # Config Trees

-Most NixOS configurations eventually collapse into a single file.
-Services, programs, users, networking, all jammed into `configuration.nix` until you're scrolling past 400 lines to find where you enabled SSH.

-Config trees invert this.
+Config trees are option attrsets derrived from directory structure.
 The file path _is_ the option path: `programs/git.nix` sets `programs.git`.
 That's it.

 ```
 home/